GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/userTableStressInitialization/Example.rst

   src/docs/sphinx/basicExamples/initialization/genetrateTable.py

-In addition to generating the files listed above, the script prints out the resultant fluid density and rock density based on the model parameters provided.
+In addition to generating the files listed above, the script prints out the corresponding fluid density and rock density based on the model parameters provided.
 These values are then input into the ``defaultDensity`` parameter of the ``CompressibleSinglePhaseFluid`` and ``ElasticIsotropic`` tags respectively, as shown below:

 .. literalinclude:: ../../../../../inputFiles/initialization/userdefinedStress_initialization_base.xml
     :language: xml